 Ready for Test).

-In Jira Fields, you can select specific fields to update within a Jira issue.
-For more information, see Jira Custom Fields.
+You can select specific fields to update within a Jira issue.
+For more information, go to Jira custom fields.

 Among the custom fields Harness supports are Baseline End Date and Start Date Time.
 If your Jira project uses these fields, they are available in Fields: